Cantera/cantera/doc/sphinx/reference/reactors/index.md

 unsteady -- that is, all states are functions of time.
 In particular, transient state changes due to chemical reactions are possible.

-## Reactor Types and Governing Equations
+## Homogeneous Reactor Types and Governing Equations

 A Cantera *reactor* represents the simplest form of a chemically reacting system.
 It corresponds to an extensive thermodynamic control volume $V$, in which all state